elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

 ## Conclusion

 From even this limited example, we can see what a powerful offering this is.
 We were able to implement this real-time feature with only server-side code, and not that many lines of server-side code at that!
-I really enjoyed playing around this Phoenix Live View and I'm excited to see what other devs build with it.
+I really enjoyed playing around with Phoenix LiveView and I'm excited to see what other devs build with it.
 Happy coding!